ldelossa/way-shell/README.md

 I'll focus on Fedora since this my daily driver distro.

-I believe the instructions here can be translated for other distros wit a bit of effort.
+I believe the instructions here can be translated for other distros with a bit of effort.

 I'd love any community members to contribute their own methods of installation